Digital Marketing //

 The Demand-First Promotion Framework

-Here’s the mental model I’ve been using, and it’s the thing I wish someone had drawn on a napkin for me two years ago.
+Here’s the mental model I use, and it’s the thing I wish someone had drawn on a napkin for me two years ago.

 Demand-first promotion is the practice of building brand awareness and trust on platforms where people spend time but don’t click away from, then converting that awareness into direct visits to your owned properties.

 Think of it like this: traditional website promotion is fishing with a net.
-You cast it wide (SEO, ads, social posts with links) and hope to catch traffic.
+You cast it wide - SEO, ads, social posts with links - and hope to catch traffic.
 Demand-first promotion is more like becoming the lake everyone wants to fish in.
-You make your brand so visible across the surfaces people already use (search results pages, AI chat tools, Reddit threads, social feeds) that when they’re finally ready to act, they come straight to you.
+You make your brand so visible across the surfaces people already use that when they’re finally ready to act, they come straight to you.

 The framework has two phases, and the order matters:

 Phase 1: Seed demand on zero-click surfaces.
 Show up where people find answers but don’t leave.
-This means AI Overviews, ChatGPT citations, Reddit discussions, and social media feeds.
+This means AI Overviews, ChatGPT citations, Reddit discussions, podcast appearances, and social feeds.
 Your goal here isn’t a click.
 It’s a brand impression that sticks.

 Phase 2: Capture demand through owned channels.
 Once people know your name, give them a reason to come directly.
 This means email, direct URL visits, branded search, and community.
 Your goal here is converting awareness into a relationship you own.